 7. Use Credit Wisely

-If you must break out the plastic for that special gift or unbelievable deal, remember that your Tower Mastercard® has a money-saving low rate, a 25-day grace period, and 1% cash back rebates for Gold Card holders.
+If you must break out the plastic for that special gift or unbelievable deal, remember that your Tower Mastercard® has a money-saving low rate, a 25-day grace period, and earn 1.50% cash back for World Card holders (1.00% cash back for Gold Card).
 Resist the urge to put last-minute purchases on store cards with high interest rates, which may catch up with you when the bills arrive in January.

 If you follow some or all of the tips above, you’ll be setting yourself up for smart shopping this holiday season and a financially happier start to the new year.
 Good luck!